Hungry Happenings

 There were so many different designs floating around in my head.
 I'm sure I could have made dozens of unique little chicks each with its own personality.

-I started with a basic yellow chick (an egg shaped rice krispies treat dipped in yellow candy coating) that had a cracked shell, two little eyes, and a bright orange beak.
 Then I began to embellish.
 Some chicks got wings, others got a tuft of hair or head feathers.
-Most had plain white shells, but a few looked like they are hatching from a decorated Easter egg.
-White modeling chocolate is used to create the decorations and you can decide just how elaborate those decorations will be.
-Let your imagination run wild.
+Most had plain white shells, but a few looked like they were hatching from a decorated Easter egg.

 Easter Hatching Chicks Rice Krispies Treat Pops